LOS ANGELES -- CBS is hoping a legal warning shot shatters rival network ABC's plans for its reality show "The Glass House."

 ABC had no comment on CBS' allegations.

 The letter states that CBS, which owns the U.S. licenses and copyrights to "Big Brother," could sue ABC and block "Glass House" from being broadcast.
-Previous cases involving copycat allegations in reality television have been difficult to win in court, but judges assess their merits after reviewing both products.

 "With the striking similarities to ‘Big Brother' and their concerted effort to recruit a large number of former staff from the show, we don't see how ABC can produce this new series without infringing on our rights," CBS wrote in a statement.